-In order to determine long-term capital needs, particularly asset maintenance costs, the first step is to develop a quality inventory of the number, value and condition of existing assets.
-One year ago, when the 2016 Long-Range Capital Financial Plan Report (the "2016 Report") was published no such inventory existed.
-In fact, detailed "granular-level" data only existed for a small portion of total District assets.
-At that time, only 14% of District assets were captured in CARSS and had a full and detailed inventory and needs assessment.
-Over the past year an extensive campaign was undertaken to more fully build out the District's asset inventory, or registry, as well as to develop a comprehensive asset management planning system to gather and house detailed data on all District-owned assets.
-As of the publishing of this report, the OCFO estimates that the vast majority of District assets are currently captured in CARSS.
-In fact, it is estimated that more than 96% of all District assets are now inventoried in CARSS.
+Substantial progress has been made in the further development of CARSS over the last year, both in the number of assets included in the system (now over 100,000), as well as in the quality of data on the individual assets inventoried.
+For example, two years ago, when the 2016 Long-Range Capital Financial Plan Report was published, only 14% of District-owned assets were captured in CARSS and had a full and detailed inventory and needs assessment.
+Over the past two years, an extensive campaign was undertaken to more fully build out the District's asset inventory, or registry, as well as to develop a comprehensive asset management planning system to gather and house detailed data on all District-owned assets.
+As of the publication of this report, the OCFO estimates that 100% of District-owned assets are now inventoried in CARSS, including over the past year, the addition of equipment and information technology assets, data on the District's bridges, as well as data on the District's streetcar system.
 Another important step in the development of CARSS is having detailed condition assessments on all assets.
-Such condition assessments have already been completed for fleet assets, streets and sidewalks, as well as for many schools.
-The District Department of General Services (DGS) is currently in the process of completing facility condition assessments on all their assets.
-Improvements from last year have greatly enhanced the analysis, and future efforts will continue to improve CARSS.
-While some key asset categories still need to be added to the registry, such as bridges, the streetcar system, information technology and other key equipment to have a complete picture of all District-owned assets, the District now has the most comprehensive inventory of its assets that it has ever possessed.
-This will allow Agency Directors, the Administration and the OCFO to perform much more detailed, and data-driven, capital asset planning for all future capital budgets beginning with the FY 2019-2024 CIP.
+Such condition assessments have already been completed for fleet assets, streets and sidewalks, as well as many schools.
+DGS is currently in the process of conducting facility condition assessments on all District-owned buildings, or vertical infrastructure.
+Improvements over the course of the last year have greatly enhanced the analysis, and future efforts will continue to improve CARSS.
+The District now has the most comprehensive inventory of assets it has ever possessed, and almost assuredly the most comprehensive asset registry of any state or local government in the nation.
+This will allow Agency Directors, the Administration and the OCFO to perform much more detailed, and data-driven, capital asset planning for all future capital budgets.

-Over the coming months and years as the District continues to fully build out its asset registry, the OCFO will also look to add those assets not directly owned by the District, but rather by its component units, such as United Medical Center, the University of the District of Columbia, and the Washington Convention and Sports Authority, amongst others.
-Also, as part of a more ambitious project, the OCFO is working with the District's Office of Planning to try to develop the capability to integrate forecasts of future population and development trends throughout the District to better anticipate the location, and potential costs, of additional capital assets that will be needed to support future growth in the city.
-Arguably, CARSS is the most comprehensive and detailed capital asset management system of any city or state in the country, which is critical in assessing the funding needs related to quality infrastructure maintenance.
+In addition to those assets directly owned by the District, the OCFO has also added to CARSS those assets not directly owned by the District, but rather by its component units, such as the District of Columbia Housing Authority, the University of the District of Columbia, and the Washington Convention and Sports Authority.
+Over the next year, the District plans to add the assets of its last remaining major component unit, United Medical Center.
+While the assets of these component units are separately maintained and funded by those entities, and not from the District's general fund, their addition will allow for a more complete picture of the health of all of the District's assets.
+Also, as part of a more ambitious project, the OCFO continues to work with the District's Office of Planning to try to develop the capability to integrate forecasts of future population and development trends throughout the city to better anticipate the location and costs of new capital assets that will be needed to support future growth.
+This project will most likely be more fully integrated into CARSS sometime in 2021, after the completion of the next national census in 2020.
+Bond rating agencies, institutional investors and other bond market participants have noted that CARSS is the most comprehensive and detailed capital asset management system of any state or local government in the country.
 The reader is encouraged to review a more detailed discussion of the development of the asset management system in Appendix A.